Creating an inclusive community

 Coffs Harbour Neighbourhood Centre aims to provide support to our community members if and when they need it.
 This provides a hand up rather than a handout.
 We recognise that there are times when families experience difficult periods.
 Support during those periods can reduce stress and build the health and well-being of community members.

 Coffs Harbour Neighbourhood Centre operates Fruit and Vegetable support via OZ Harvest.
 This helps to reduce food waste, by redistributing food to people and families who need extra support to stretch the budget and to ensure people have access to healthy food.
-Oz Harvest Fruit and Vegetable support are available Monday, Tuesday, Thursday and Friday 9:30-11 am.
+Oz Harvest Fruit and Vegetable support are available on weekdays 9:30-11 am.

 Emergency basic grocery packs may also be available.
 Blankets or bedding or other emergency items may also be able to be supported.
 Please call in if you require support.

-Coffs Harbour Neighbourhood Centre also partners with No Interest Loan Schemes (NILS), Financial Counselling services and Wesley Mission to provide a range of different supports for people who may be experiencing financial distress.
+Coffs Harbour Neighbourhood Centre also partners with Financial Counselling services and Wesley Mission to provide a range of different supports for people who may be experiencing financial distress.
 Some of these services are based on assessed needs or criteria.
 Please contact the Neighbourhood Centre to discuss options that may be available or best for you.

 We are a community hub.
 We can provide you with information about services in our community, including what they do, where to go and help you choose which might be best for you, We can provide referrals – and directly link and connect you with services that can provide additional support for your situation.